matyalatte/UE4-DDS-Tools/README.md

 </details>

 > Note that Unreal Engine supports more [pixel formats](https://docs.unrealengine.com/5.0/en-US/API/Runtime/Core/EPixelFormat/).
-> You will get the `Unsupported pixel format.` error for them.
+> You will get an `Unsupported pixel format.` error for them.

 ## Download